SwizZz: 2012–2015: Touring with Funk Volume

 Throughout late 2012, SwizZz toured internationally with Hopsin, Dizzy Wright, Jarren Benton and DJ Hoppa on the Funk Volume 2012 Tour.
 Their concert tour included 44 shows in 50 days, and was the subject of a documentary released on November 11, 2013.
 On January 24, 2013, Funk Volume released the music video for "Funk Volume 2013" featuring the entire roster; Hopsin, Dizzy Wright, SwizZz, Jarren Benton, and DJ Hoppa.
 On June 11, 2013, the music video was released for "Go Off" by Jarren Benton featuring Hopsin and SwizZz, the third single from his debut studio album My Grandma's Basement.
 Three days later, SwizZz released a remix to "Versace" titled "Bukkake".
 Following the release of Benton's album, Funk Volume revealed Dizzy Wright's EP, The Second Agreement and SwizZz debut album would be the label's next two releases, not including Hopsin's third studio album Knock Madness.

 On August 1, 2013, SwizZz premiered his debut solo single, the self-produced "Zoom In", along with its music video.
 HipHopDX profiled the song saying, "SwizZz provides an introspective look into his current mindset and outlook.
 SwizZz is grinding now, seemingly more focused than ever, and this type of dedication and output will ensure he doesn't get slept-on for much longer."
 The song was then released to retail sale as a digital download on August 9, 2013.
-On August 12, 2013, Dizzy Wright released the music video to the SwizZz-featuring "The Flavor", from his mixtape The Golden Age.
+On August 12, Dizzy Wright released the music video to the SwizZz-featuring "The Flavor", from his mixtape The Golden Age.
 SwizZz was then featured on "Jungle Bash" from Hopsin's third studio album Knock Madness.

 In November 2013, SwizZz stated that his debut studio album would be released in early 2014.
 He commented on the delay saying, "Once you get your head and your mind right and your personal life situated, that’s what’s next.
-It’s like, how are you going to make music or try to present an image or something like that when you don’t even know who you are as a person?
-That’s the main battle that I was dealing with—just getting my mind right."
+It's like, how are you going to make music or try to present an image or something like that when you don't even know who you are as a person?
+That's the main battle that I was dealing with—just getting my mind right."

 2016–present: Funk Volume's break up, hiatus, and various singles

 In April 2016, SwizZz posted on Facebook that he will be releasing music after a long hiatus.

 On May 13, 2016, SwizZz released the single "Extra".
-One week later, he released a single tilted, "Automatic" as a response to Hopsin's track, Ill Mind of Hopsin 8.
+One week later, he released a single titled, "Automatic" as a response to Hopsin's track, "Ill Mind of Hopsin 8".
 In his response, he talked about his side of the story of Funk Volume's breakup, while dissing Hopsin and defending his brother Dame at the same time.
 SwizZz's response track was produced by himself and DJ Hoppa.
-He later went on to release various singles throughout 2016-2020.
+He later went on to release various singles throughout 2016–2020, and collaborations with artists such as Brains Mcloud, Artist Mikael, and Jarren Benton.